M-watermelon/WatermelonBlog/_posts/2022-04-08-Website-dev-update.md

 \[Update]:

 I have no idea how, but the 'About' page's footer is at the bottom of the page finally!!
 I pasted the skills list into the about page html, and I noticed (thanks to the text wrapping of Github) that I still had the `<div id = "button">` still there after I pasted the html I made for my index website (it helps keep everything consistent and saves time), so I deleted it.
 This, along with the font fix is all I changed before making the commit.
 I'll try to see why this happened, and hopefully fix the home page too!
+I'll also check the css files.

 Fixes and edits done today:
  - Font fixes with the about page link (takes you back to home)